AlphaGit/alphas-manifesto/README.md

 WordPress theme for Alpha's Manifesto.
 You can see it live working on [http://blog.alphasmanifesto.com](http://blog.alphasmanifesto.com).

+It can be downloaded from the [Wordpress Theme Directory](https://wordpress.org/themes/alphas-manifesto/).

 ## Custom fields

 This theme makes use of the `subtitle` custom field on each of the posts.
 The subtitle appears next to the title of each of the posts, and as a sub-header to the page when seeing a post page.
 If this field is left empty, nothing is shown.